aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/01-dao/index.md

 ### 3. Upgradeability

-Your DAO contract has the ability to be upgraded to a newer version (see [Upgrade your DAO](../../../02-how-to-guides/02-dao-upgrading/index.md)) if a new version of aragonOS is released in the future.
+Your DAO contract has the ability to be upgraded to a newer version (see [Upgrade your DAO](../../../02-how-to-guides/02-dao-upgrading/index.md)) if a new version of aragonOSx is released in the future.
 These upgrades allow your DAO to smoothly transition to a new protocol version unlocking new features.

 <!-- Add a subsection explaining how to upgrade your dao -->